-The brilliance of the Ogre system was not only its simplicity (which makes it very easy for anyone to pick up) but also the ability to play it in a solo mode – it was really easy to play both sides equally well, having been designed as an ‘asymetric’ game, i.e. one intentionally designed to have very different opposing sides.
-Playing the side of the ‘Ogre’, a big, manic AI tank, it pretty much has a single minded goal!
-So it was in this mode that I really got into it, being able to explore the game when friends were unavailable, something very hard to do with most other games at the time.
-In short, the game fascinated me.
+The brilliance of the Ogre system was not only its simplicity (which makes it very easy for anyone to pick up) but also the ability to play it in a solo mode – having been designed as an ‘asymetric’ game, i.e. one intentionally designed to have very different opposing sides.
+Playing the side of the ‘Ogre’ – a big, manic AI tank, is easy as it has singular goal and will not stop until it achieves it!
+So it was solo mode that I really got into Ogre, allowing me to explore the game when friends were unavailable, something very hard to do with most other games at the time.
+In short, Ogre fascinated me.

 The Sixth Edition… this will not fit in your pocket